Noah here, back again.

-At the time I was expecting my co-defendant Andy, who was on his way over, but the knock came a little faster then I expected and a little more aggressive.
+At the time I was expecting one of my co-defendants, who was on his way over, but the knock came a little faster then I expected and a little more aggressive.
 I was high, so I didn’t think anything of it.
 I was walking down the corridor to the front door, and the pounding came again, and I heard “Open up, its the police, we have a warrant,” as I took in a hit off my pipe.

-The door flew open and it wasn’t Andy.
+The door flew open and it wasn’t my friend.
 It was 5-7 task force agents with weapons drawn, yelling for me to get on the ground.
 I was quickly thrown there before I could get there while exhaling a huge cloud of smoke.

 To their amusement, I was doing the exact drug (or close to anyway) that they were raiding me for.
 After they force me down and handcuff me, they sweep the other rooms quick to find out I am alone.

 They get me up and put me in a seat at my dining room table and proceed to tear my apartment apart while I’m sitting there.
 I remember thinking, “Well… this is where it ends, I’m busted, but thank GOD it’s over.”